allthingslinux/tux/docs/content/dev/database.md

 ## Overview

-Our application utilizes Prisma as the type-safe database client and Object-Relational Mapping (ORM) tool.
+Our application utilizes Prisma, a type-safe database client and Object-Relational Mapping (ORM) tool.
 The database models are automatically defined and generated from `.prisma` schema files.
 To manage database operations for each model, we implement custom controllers.

 ## Prisma Setup